A Heuristic Approach to Calculating Geometric Medians

 I was recently given an interesting problem:

 Given a set of points in on a common plane , find a point on that minimizes the net cost of traveling from to each other point.

 Ignoring the problem of calculating costThe differences between traveling by car, bike, and foot include important time and cost differences.
 Here, we’ll employ Euclidean distance as an uncomplicated, normalizing cost function. , this problem may seem fairly straightforward.
 Let’s look at some approaches.

 0: as the Median

 As it happens, the median of a set of points is guaranteed to be the cost-minimum center of those points only in space.
 We can show that the median does not hold in via a counter-example: create a triangle with vertices , the median of which is at :

 The net cost of traveling from the vertices to the center point can be improved by if we make that center point :

 For most, isn’t all that much, and the median is a pretty good approximation for the latter point - the geometric median More info. , or center as I will refer to it from here.
 But what if the percent improvement grows higher, say to or or ?
 How do we derive this geometric median?

 1: Function Minimization

 What if we attempt to minimize the net cost function?
 Say that for some point , the net cost of traveling from a set of points with coordinate form to is

-Note that this function does not have the same minimum as - that minimum is the median.
+Note that this function does not have the same minimum as , the minimum of which is the median.

 Hey, pretty good!
 Let’s do , , throw in a second derivative test, and call it a day.